stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 LFRic dynamical core.
 Note that all of the executable code has been removed apart from the invoke call that we are interested in.

-Note, for the timebeing, please ignore the Fortran file provided in the same directory as this `README.md` file.
+Note, for the time being, please ignore the Fortran file provided in the same directory as this `README.md` file.
 That will be used later.

 It is probably worth reminding yourself of the content of the invoke call: